If Your I-130 Petition Is Denied By USCIS

 If your I-130 petition has been denied, you need to figure out the likely reasons as well as whether you can overcome them.

-If your I-130 petition has been denied, however, you need to figure out the likely reasons as well as whether you can overcome them.
+If your I-130 petition has been denied by USCIS, however, you need to figure out the likely reasons as well as whether you can overcome them.
 We'll discuss these concerns below.

-Most Likely Reasons for USCIS to Issue I-130 Denial
+Most Likely Reasons for USCIS to Deny an I-130

-• You didn't provide enough information for USCIS to make an informed decision.
-If, for example, USCIS sent you a request for follow-up documents or information (an RFE) and you didn't provide what it was looking for, you probably already have a good idea of the reason for the eventual denial.
+• Not enough information for USCIS to make an informed decision.
+If, for example, USCIS sent the petitioner a request for follow-up documents or information (an RFE) and the petitioner didn’t provide what it was looking for, or sent it well past the deadline, that probably gives a good idea of the reason for the eventual denial.

 • Not enough proof of family relationship.
 One of the key requirements of Form I-130 is proving that the petitioning U.S. citizen or lawful permanent resident is actually the spouse, parent, or other family member of the intending immigrant.
-If the birth or marriage certificates that you submitted were badly photocopied and difficult to read, had not been translated, or did not appear to come from an official source, your petition might be denied.
-Proving stepparent relationships can also be confusing, as some petitioners don't realize that they need to provide both the child's birth certificate and the parents' marriage certificate proving that the marriage took place before the child turned 18.
+If the birth or marriage certificates that you submitted were badly photocopied and difficult to read, had not been fully translated into English, or did not appear to come from an official source, the petition might be denied.
+Proving stepparent relationships can also be confusing, as some petitioners don’t realize that they need to provide both the child’s birth certificate and the parents’ marriage certificate proving that the marriage took place before the child turned 18.

 • Not enough proof of U.S. citizen’s or permanent resident’s status.
 There is no way that USCIS will approve an I-130 until it is convinced that the person filing it has the power to petition for an immigrant.
 If, for example, a permanent resident tried to file an I-130 petition for someone by presenting a copy of an expired green card, that application would be denied.

 • A USCIS mistake.
-Sometimes, despite your best efforts, USCIS does not realize that you have provided everything needed in order for your I-130 petition to be approved.
-This is intensely frustrating, but at least you're likely to have better luck next time.
+Sometimes, despite all best efforts, USCIS does not realize that the petitioner has provided everything needed in order for an I-130 petition to be approved.
+This is intensely frustrating, but at least you’re likely to have better luck next time.

-Although it's possible to appeal the denial of an I-130, it's usually just as easy to start over by preparing and submitting a new petition to USCIS.
-This also offers the advantage that you're not trying to convince USCIS that it made a mistake, which USCIS doesn't like to admit.
-Nothing prevents you from filing a new I-130 petition whenever you'd like.
+If the I-130 was actually reviewed and denied by USCIS, however, it's another matter.
+Although it is possible to appeal USCIS's denial of an I-130, it is usually just as easy to start over by preparing and submitting a new petition to USCIS.
+Filing anew also offers the advantage that one is not trying to convince USCIS that it made a mistake, which USCIS doesn’t like to admit.
+Nothing prevents a petitioner from filing a new I-130 petition whenever is convenient.

 NEED IMMIGRATION HELP ?